ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 [`work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-WORK-MEM), [`maintenance_work_mem`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-MAINTENANCE-WORK-MEM), and [`effective_cache_size`](https://www.postgresql.org/docs/current/runtime-config-query.html#GUC-EFFECTIVE-CACHE-SIZE) are auto-tuned based on the deployment's total memory.
 They are also set when you scale memory on your deployment.
 When you scale, the values are adjusted without outage to the running deployment.

 The amount of memory allocated to the database's shared buffer pool is **not** adjusted automatically when you scale your deployment.
 Its recommended to be set to 25% of the deployment's total memory.
-You can manually tune the shared buffer pool through the [`shared_buffer`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS) setting in your [PostgreSQL's configuration](/docs/databases-for-mysql?topic=databases-for-mysql-changing-configuration).
+You can manually tune the shared buffer pool through the [`shared_buffer`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-SHARED-BUFFERS) setting in your [MySQL's configuration](/docs/databases-for-mysql?topic=databases-for-mysql-changing-configuration).
 It is not auto-tuned because changing the `shared_buffer` requires a database restart.

 ### Dedicated Cores